Infinite Banking With Life Insurance: Definition, Strategy & Example

 INFINITE BANKING EXAMPLE

 Infinite banking example demonstrates overfunding strategies using whole life insurance policies.
-You overfund your policy with $15,000 annually instead of the standard $10,000, substantially increasing cash value over ten years.
+You overfund your policy with $15,000 annually instead of the standard $10,000, increasing cash value over ten years.

 With $200,000 accumulated, you can borrow $50,000 for business opportunities while your cash value continues growing through compound interest despite the outstanding loan.